The best face sunscreen picks to wear 365 days a year

 How to choose the best sunscreen for face

-• Consider your skin type.
-"If you are prone to spots, opt for a non-comedogenic product where possible, and if you have very oily skin, look for formulas with a mattifying or anti-shine claim," says Dr. Kluk.
+• Think about your skin type: "If you are prone to spots, opt for a non-comedogenic product where possible, and if you have very oily skin, look for formulas with a mattifying or anti-shine claim," says Dr. Kluk.
 "For very sensitive or reactive skin, or if you have had difficulty tolerating multiple different sunscreens, you may want to try a mineral/physical sunscreen—and consider seeing a doctor to discuss the possibility of allergy."

-• Chemical vs mineral sunscreen.
-Chemical formulas work by absorbing UV rays, with active ingredients including avobenzone, octinoxate, and oxybenzone.
-Meanwhile, mineral formulas sit on the skin and reflect rays, using active ingredients like titanium dioxide and zinc oxide.
-Both are equally effective but, as Dr. Kluk touches on above, some chemical sunscreens can be irritating to very sensitive skin types.
+• Chemical vs mineral sunscreen: Chemical formulas work by absorbing UV rays, with active ingredients including avobenzone, octinoxate, and oxybenzone.
+Meanwhile mineral filters, sit on the skin and reflect rays, using active ingredients like .
+Both are equally effective but, as Dr. Kluk mentioned, some chemical sunscreens can be irritating to very sensitive skin types.
 "Mineral sunscreens tend to be well tolerated but are often thicker, harder to spread, and more likely to leave a white cast on skin of color," she adds.

-• Always choose a dedicated SPF skincare product.
-Unless you are applying a very large amount of foundation to your face and neck, you won't get the same protection as you will by applying a dedicated facial sunscreen.
-"Don’t rely on your makeup for sun protection," our doctor says.
+• Always use a dedicated sunscreen: Unless you are applying a very large amount of foundation to your face and neck, you won't get the same protection as you will by applying a dedicated facial sunscreen.
+"Don’t rely on your makeup for sun protection," Dr. Kluk confirms.
 "Studies have shown that we don’t typically apply our makeup in a thick enough layer to get the SPF on the label."

 Lucy Partington